swup/docs/README.md

 npm install
 ```

-## Develop:
+## Develop & Preview:
+This site makes use of [Eleventy](https://github.com/11ty/eleventy) for compiling the markdown files to HTML.
+[WebPack](https://github.com/webpack/webpack) takes care of bundling and transpiling the assets (SCSS, JavaScript).
 ```sh
 npm run watch
 ```
-This will start watch modes for both eleventy and webpack.
+This will start watch modes for both Eleventy and WebPack.
-Your terminal will print the exact `localhost` URL from where you can preview your work.
+Your terminal will print the exact `localhost` URL where you can preview your work.

 ## Build:
 ```sh